-Supreme Court ruling supports generic drug makersApril 18th, 2012 in Medications /
+Supreme Court ruling supports generic drug makersApril 18, 2012 in Medicine & Health / Medications

 The US Supreme Court ruled Tuesday that generic drug makers can challenge big-name pharmaceutical firms in court to stop them from broadening the scope of their patent descriptions.